-Maintenance is the foundational aspect of operational performance.
+Maintenance is fundamental to good operational performance.
 Incidents and disruptions caused by faulty physical assets can wreak havoc on a company’s bottom line.
-Maintenance management is here to ensure that does not happen.
+It is the job of maintenance management to ensure that does not happen.

-Aberdeen Strategy and Research reported how unplanned equipment downtime costs an average of $260,000 per hour.
-That’s a staggering amount of lost revenue, and it is often experienced in the IT industry and industrial spaces like manufacturing and energy industries.
+Aberdeen Strategy and Research reported that unplanned equipment downtime costs an average of $260,000 per hour.
+That’s a mind-blowing amount of lost revenue, often experienced in the technology and industrial fields like manufacturing and energy.

 What this tells us is that many businesses still struggle to implement effective maintenance programs and stabilize their long-term maintenance performance.
 The solution is to approach maintenance in a structured and systematic manner through maintenance management.

 Maintenance management encompasses all of the processes involved in preserving a company’s physical assets.
 Its main goal is to improve asset availability and reliability to maximize the efficacy of the company’s core services.
 As such, it is a foundation for industrial maintenance and facilities management.